frequently answered questions

 How do I go about licensing a release to manufacture and distribute records in territories outside of the U.S.? : For information about all of our international business outside the United States, please contact our international department here.

-How can I get a job at Barsuk Records? : We don’t hire very frequently here, but we are currently seeking an experienced person to join our Seattle office.
-If you're interested in learning more please visit this page.
+How can I get a job at Barsuk Records? : We don’t hire very frequently here, but when we do, we'll post a link to the job listing here.

 Do you have intern positions? : If you're looking for unpaid, unfulfilling, grunt-level work at a record label in order to earn college credit, and are living in the Seattle area, please send us your resume and any pertinent information.
 We only offer internships to those seeking some sort of school credit so you crazy non-students with nothing better to do than sweep our warehouse floors will have to look elsewhere.